aelkholy9/blocBB/README.md

 # bloc_breaking_bad

-bloc architecture applied on a basic app fetching data from a free API
+bloc state management applied on a basic app fetching data from a free API

 ## Getting Started